Edderic/snapfit/README.md

-# BreatheSafe iOS - Facial Measurement for Mask Fitting
+# SnapFit - Facial Measurement for Mask Fitting

 An iOS application that uses Apple's True Depth camera and ARKit to measure facial features for mask fitting recommendations.
+Interacts with the [Breathesafe backend](https://github.com/Edderic/breathesafe) to make recommendations

 ## Features